Syslifters/sysreptor/docs/docs/designer/field-types.md

 This page describes field types available in SysReptor and how to use them in reports and findings.

-Report and finding definitions define what input fields are available in report sections and findings when writing report.
+Report and finding definitions define what input fields are available in report sections and findings when writing reports.
 Fields are available as form input fields when writing reports in the web interface.
 Field values are also available in Vue templates as variables.